Resize Image

 0

-This assessment is designed to provide a simple evaluation of the risk of sleep disorders and insomnia.
+This self-check tool is designed to provide a simple assessment of the risk of sleep disorders and insomnia.
 It is not intended for medical diagnosis or treatment.
-Regardless of the results of this assessment, if you have concerns about hair loss or thinning hair, we recommend consulting a specialist or clinic.
-We are not responsible for any direct or indirect damages resulting from the use of this assessment.
-Please use the results as a reference and take appropriate actions based on your own judgment.
+Regardless of the results, if you have concerns about sleep disorders or insomnia, we recommend consulting a specialist or clinic.
+We are not responsible for any direct or indirect damages arising from the use of this self-check tool.
+Please use the results as a reference and take appropriate action based on your own judgment.

 The results of this calculation are for informational purposes only.
 We do not guarantee their accuracy, usefulness, completeness, timeliness, or quality.
 Please use the results as a reference or guideline.
 For advice or diagnosis, consult a specialist.